harakonan/research-public/cba/machine-learning/README.md

 # cba/machine-learning
-Codes used in "Claims-based algorithms for common chronic conditions were efficiently constructed using machine learning methods" (submitted) and "Ph.D.
+Codes used in "Claims-based algorithms for common chronic conditions were efficiently constructed using machine learning methods" (***Accepted at PLOS ONE***) and "Ph.D.
 Thesis Claims-based algorithms for common chronic conditions were investigated using regularly collected data in Japan."

 - `codes/`: codes used in this study
 - `output/`: output from the codes